Skip to main content

 Various experiments of Faraday show that an electricity is induced in a circuit when there is a changing magnetic field or if the loop is moving in a magnetic field.
 These effects are collectively called the electromagnetic induction.

-Faraday explained all his experiments by a simple rule, often referred to as Faraday's flux rule.
-It states that induced EMF in a loop is equal to the rate at which magnetic flux through the loop changes.
-Sometimes this rule is also referred to as Faraday's law - we will reserve that phrase for a more general result to be described in Section 41.7.
+Faraday explained all of his experiments by a simple rule, often referred to as Faraday’s flux rule.
+It states that induced EMF in a loop is equal to the rate at which magnetic flux through the loop is changing.
+Sometimes this rule is also referred to as Faraday’s law - we will reserve that phrase for a more general result to be described in Section 38.7.

 Let us denote induced EMF by \(\mathcal{E}_\text{ind}\) rather than symbol \(V\) since we are dealing with dynamical quantity as opposed to static quantity of a voltage of a battery.
 According to Faraday’s flux rule, average induced EMF during interval \(t\) to \(t+\Delta t\) is given by the rate of change of magnetic flux.